UNC-optics/CaPuLeT/README.md

 - GPIO Cable
 - Hirose Cable
 - Overhead Speaker
-- Ambiant Noise Fan
+- Ambient Noise Fan
 - Red LED Strips

-This following guide provides a step-by-step walkthrough for building and modifying each of required components.
+This following guide provides a step-by-step walkthrough for building and modifying each of the required components.
 This guide includes diagrams and explanations for assembling each of the final components of the build.

 ![Optical_Breadboard_Structure_Combined_Github](https://github.com/jovantormesvaquerano/PeRo-Lab-Pupillometry-Wheel/assets/135740829/61942757-8339-4367-9151-58965546663c)